-First I researched for the issues which was not difficult to do, the State of WA laws for animal cruelty are not as protective of the animals as one could imagine.
-After reading some more information on a couple of blogs, I came to conclusion that the major cause to the lack of the rights for animals is the fact that they are not recognized as sentient beings.
+First I researched the issues.
+This was not a difficult task, the State of WA laws for animal cruelty are not as protective of the animals as one could imagine.
+After reading some more information on a couple of blogs, I came to the conclusion that the major cause to the lack of the rights for animals is the fact that they are not recognized as sentient beings.

 Recently New Zealand government recognized all animals as sentient beings to provide harsher, stricter punishments for the cruelty to animals thus increasing protection to all animals.

 I wrote a small script and read it to my iPhone.
 To provide clarity of the voice, I used my closet, which will keep my narration track as clean as possible.
 I laid down the track and made a couple of adjustments to make sure the levels were up to the standard (between -12 volume units and peak at no higher than 0 – (-3)).
 I cut the pauses out and removed the unneeded versions of the voice over.
 Then cut it again… and again… while adjusting the soundtrack to where it’s rhythm matched up with the rhythm of my voice.

 Next, I found several tracks for my background music and I am planning to use at least a couple of animal sound effects in the final public announcement piece.
 I am looking to get more recordings and play around to see how I can enrich the ad and compliment the voice over without it becoming too distracting to listen.
 Perhaps come up with an intro and outro to make the piece sound complete.
 As a final piece, I would like to add another statement at the end to make it more obvious for my audience what to do next.